stratum/tutorial/README.md

 ## Starting a Mininet topology of Stratum switches

+This tutorial uses Docker.
+If it is not installed, follow [these instructions](https://docs.docker.com/install/) to install it.

 There is a Docker container with Mininet and the Stratum BMv2 switch preinstalled: `opennetworking/mn-stratum`

 We can use the following command to start the container: